samiramendes/math_assistant/chainlit.md

 # Welcome to Math assistent! 🧮

 Hi there! 👋
-I'm a AI chatbot assistant that can handle both math calculations and general knowledge questions.
+I'm a AI assistant that can handle both math calculations and general knowledge questions.

 ## Engineering ⚙️